ishiyeahman/Finding-Shortest-Paths-by-Genetic-Algorithm/README.md

 ![30-0(0 025296474360838005)](https://user-images.githubusercontent.com/72023343/153437800-3e75a151-04d2-42cd-84f5-38b34bc34832.png)

 This is might be good solution.
+This path is created by other initial generation.
 Actually, this path isn't best path, but it was extremely shorter than first generarion.
 ![30-0(0 014954716402028959)](https://user-images.githubusercontent.com/72023343/153438390-e0dd7e5e-ab81-4f46-829f-9736976a4702.png)